qizhong19920114/UsabilityDataLogger_iOS/DeveloperNotes.md

 ###DeveloperNotes

 BUG: Aug-24-2015 12:01:
-- Need to make a Chinese version.
+- Need to add a language locale.

 FIX: Aug-23-2015 10:52:
 - Seperate the tableView from the viewController so that tab bar and status bar won't be scrolled off the screen